lennihein/cpu-emulator/doc/06_evaluation.md

 The second part of the loop body, starting at line 21, updates the shortest access index and time in the case that the load was the shortest yet.
 The loop tail starts at line 27 and increments the index into the probe array.
 It checks if the end of the probe array was reached, looping back up to line 13 if that is not the case.

-When we observe the register values after having executed the whole program, as is shown in (TODO screenshot), we can see that index `0x42` had the shortest access time; the secret was decoded from the cache successfully.
+When we observe the register values after having executed the whole program, as is shown in [@fig:meltdown3], we can see that register `r1` contains the value `0x108`.
+This means that index `0x42` had the shortest access time; the secret was decoded from the cache successfully.
 Since the default cache configuration established in [@sec:config-cache] uses 4 cache sets and 4 cache ways, iterating over the probe array might evict the cached entry before the short access time was seen.
 Thus, for this attack we use 64 cache sets and 4 cache ways.
-TODO: actually try this

 ```{float=tb #lst:our_meltdown_decode}
 // Loop over the probe array, record the shortest access time: